 The Forty Plus Cycling Club is a very sociable cycle club with sixteen active sections in Bedfordshire, Essex, Hertfordshire, Kent, East Northamptonshire, Surrey and Sussex.
-Each section organises rides between one and three times a week - usually mid-week.
-In some areas we also have Sunday meets.
-More on us and our sections...
+Each section organises rides between one and three times a week - More on us and our sections...

 View the events calendar full screen.

-Download the rides listings for October-December 2016 in PDF format (see section pages in left menu for any changes).
+Download the rides listings for Jan-Mar 2017 in PDF format (see section pages in left menu for any changes).